Citrus for Breakfast: The Amazing Health Benefits

 - Balance blood sugar levels

-It also has antiseptic properties.
-Eating a grapefruit before breakfast helps burn fat that accumulates in the stomach region.
+It even has antiseptic properties.
+Eating a grapefruit before breakfast helps burn the fat that builds up in the stomach region.

-Beyond the benefits that you’ll get from lemons, clementines or grapefruit, no one can argue that oranges are the leader in households for breakfast.
+Beyond the benefits that you’ll get from lemons, clementines, or grapefruit, no one can argue that oranges are the household leader when it comes to citrus for breakfast.

 Coffee or tea, a bit of milk, a few pieces of toast, and a delicious glass of orange juice.
 It’s even better when freshly squeezed.

-Just like other citrus fruit, oranges increase bile production and stimulate gallbladder elimination.
-It therefore reduces disorders related to any imbalances here: heaviness in the stomach, headache, pressure in the right side of the abdomen, etc.
+Just like other citrus, oranges increase bile production and stimulate gallbladder function.
+That means they help with disorders related to any imbalances in the gut region: heaviness in the stomach, headache, pressure in the right side of the abdomen, etc.

-A lot of people avoid drinking orange juice in the morning because if you drink it on an empty stomach, and bile levels increase, it could create nausea or stomach pains.
+A lot of people avoid drinking orange juice in the morning because if you drink it on an empty stomach the increased bile levels can cause nausea or stomach pains.

-But you’ll have to withstand these mild discomforts in order to take advantage of the benefits, like balancing hemoglobins in the blood and controlling weight.
+But you’ll have to withstand these mild discomforts to get the benefits, like balancing hemoglobins levels in your blood and controlling your weight.